Timmmuuuuur/CampusAlert/backend/README.md

 python manage.py reset_db
 ```

-Make sure to delete every Python file in `migrations` as well.
+After that, delete every Python file in `migrations` as well.
+Then follow the step above to makemigration and migrate.

 ### Create an admin account

 ```py
 python manage.py createsuperuser
 ```

+You can ignore the warning about short password in development environment.

 Kevin's admin account:
 - username: thundertonic